History of AMSA

 - USE OF THE MYERS-BRIGGS TYPE INDICATOR (MBTI) IN MEDICINE

-AMSA has had a long-standing affiliation with the MBTI.
+AMSA held a long-standing affiliation with the MBTI.
 From 1971 until her death in 1984, AMSA worked closely with Isabel Briggs Myers, who was the author and developer of the MBTI, to conduct research on various issues concerning psychological type and physician development and utilization.
-As part of this effort, the AMSA Foundation founded the Center of Psychological Type, which still exists in Gainesville, Florida.
-The MBTI has now become the most widely used and respected psychological instrument of its kind in the world.
+As part of this effort, the AMSA Foundation helped to found the Center for Applications of Psychological Type, which still exists in Gainesville, Florida.

 - STUDENT RIGHTS AND DUE PROCESS